 It was really painful to see these brave men, almost naked with only some trousers and little linen jackets, most of them without stockings, but, would you believe it?
 Very cheerful and healthy in appearance.

 That an American army was still in the field at all in 1781 was due in large part to Washington’s personal charisma and leadership, wrote historian Robert Selig.

 Over the long winter of 1780-81, the Continental Army wasn’t in much shape to do anything other than survive.
 Things got so bad that winter the New Jersey and Pennsylvania regiments mutinied over the lack of food and pay.

 In contrast, the French troops were well-equipped and amply provisioned.
 High-ranking officers had as many as 10 servants and even lowly lieutenants often had two servants and three horses.

 And so Rochambeau waited in Newport while Washington kept his army together in New York.

 On May 8,1781, a message came from France that lit a fire under the two generals: A French fleet was on its way to the Americas and would be available to help in the summer campaign against the British.
 The fleet included 26 ships of the line, eight frigates and 150 transports.

 Suddenly, Washington and Rochambeau had to get together and act quickly.

 According to tradition, the two commanders each brought an entourage of about 30 people.
-Some of their aides stayed with the villagers, who were hospitable despite the past unpleasantness with the French.
-When the state offered paper money to pay for their expenses, the villagers refused it.
+Some of their aides stayed with the villagers, who welcomed them despite the past unpleasantness with the French.
+But when the state offered paper money to pay for their expenses, the villagers refused it.
 The deputy quartermaster had to appeal to the General Assembly for hard money to repay them.